Colt Official Police: Features

 The Official Police was machined of fine carbon steel, with blued or nickel-plated finishes, and was offered in 4, 5 and 6 in barrels.
 Built on Colt's .41 or "E" frame, it was manufactured in a variety of chamberings, including .22 LR, .32-20 (discontinued in 1942), .41 Long Colt (discontinued in 1938), and the most common and popular, the .38 Special.
 Colt's "Positive Lock" firing pin block safety is a standard feature of the revolver, preventing the firing pin from striking the primer unless the trigger is deliberately pulled.
-The pistol's sights consist of a blade front and a simple V-notch shaped groove milled into the revolver's top strap.
+The pistol's sights consist of a blade front and a simple U-notch shaped groove milled into the revolver's top strap.
 The top strap has a matte finish to reduce glare down the sight plane.

 Variants

 Commando

 The Commando was a wartime variant of the Official Police, manufactured with either a two or four inch barrel, and incorporating several production economies including a non-gloss Parkerized finish.
 The Commando also lacked the usual metal checkering on the hammer, trigger, and cylinder latch, as well as the reflection-deadening treatment of the commercial version's top strap.
 In addition, plastic material replaced the wood grips of the civilian model.
 Approximately 48,611 Commando revolvers were purchased by the government during World War II.
 Of this total, approximately 12,800 were issued to various intelligence services such as US Military intelligence and the Office of Strategic Services (OSS).
 Many of the latter were procured with the two-inch barrel, referred to as the "Junior Commando".
 A few Commandos saw service overseas in the war zone.
 Regular production deliveries of two-inch "Junior Commando" revolvers began in March 1943, at approximately serial number 9,000.
 More than 12,000 of the two-inch Commandos encountered today are actually postwar conversions from four-inch models produced during the war.